Alexia: Labor Omnia Vincit: Release and marketing

 Two trailers were released by Amazon Prime Video before a release date for the documentary was announced; the first trailer, in September 2022, focused on Putellas' rise to the top of women's football, while the second, in November 2022, focused on the season-ending injury she suffered and her second Ballon d'Or win (which occurred in October 2022).
 The documentary was released on Amazon Prime Video on 30 November 2022, available in Spain, Portugal, and Latin America excluding Brazil and Mexico.
 In March 2023, Abacus acquired the media rights to the series for much of the rest of the world (not including Spain, Portugal, Andorra, Latin America and the United States).

 A poster for the show was also released, depicting Putellas like a Greek goddess.
 Using Latin for the subtitle and episode titles is also a nod to Classical antiquity as well as reflecting Putellas' personality and attitude towards football.
 Director Joanna Pardos has said the Classical imagery intends to highlight how Putellas has achieved a rare status in football usually only afforded to men, that she can be seen as a goddess on Olympus among gods.

 On 29 November 2022, the anniversary of Putellas' first Ballon d'Or win and the day before the general release of the show, a premiere was held at the Teatre Lliure in Barcelona.
 The premiere, which ran an hour and a half behind schedule, was attended by several Barcelona femení players and other figures of the wider club, as well as other Catalan figures including sports personalities Bojan Krkić, Gemma Mengual and Ona Carbonell, and musicians Rigoberta Bandini and Carlos Sadness.

+It was made available on Barça TV+ on 31 May 2023.
+In July 2023, all three episodes were added to the in-flight entertainment catalogue of Qatar Airways.

+The series was released in Germany, Austria, Switzerland, Liechtenstein and the United Kingdom in July and August 2023 on subscription network Sky.
+Episodes were broadcast to coincide with Spain's knockout matches at the 2023 FIFA Women's World Cup on Sky Documentaries in the UK, and on both Sky Documentaries and Sky Sport in the German-speaking countries, where it was released as Alexia Putellas: Ikone des Fußballs.